Nutrition for Lung Cancer Patients

 Sometimes you or your caregiver might be too tired to shop or cook.
 Don't be afraid to ask friends, family, co-workers and neighbors to help prepare meals or do the grocery shopping for you.
 Most people you know want to help; they just don't know how or don't want to intrude.
-You can use resources like our Caregiving Support Community to help organize volunteers.
+Set up one of the caregiving support apps that are available that to help organize your volunteer network.

 You also may want to seek out the expertise of a registered dietitian nutritionist (RDN) who works with lung cancer patients.
 This person is trained to give advice about what to eat to meet your dietary needs.
 Your doctor can refer you to a specialist with experience in the dietary needs of people with lung cancer.

 Lung Cancer Nutrition TipsDownload